manuelmusngi/Natural-Gas-Volatility-Forecasting-Hedge-Timing/README.md

 #### 🚀 Key Takeaway
 This repository demonstrates how **academic volatility concepts** can be transformed into a **practical hedge‑timing and risk analytics tool** for natural gas markets—balancing rigor, interpretability, and operational relevance.

-*Built with reproducibility, modularity, and decision‑making impact in mind.*

 #### 🧩 Pipeline Notebook Architecture
 A modular, notebook‑centric design that mirrors production analytics systems: